Jo-Ee/a2-hackernews-reader-tutorial/README.md

 }
 ```

-Calculate page using actual route parameters, retrieve using RouteParams
-ROUTER_DIRECTIVES for routerLink

 In `src/news-list.component.html`, change `{{i+1}}` to `{{ (30* (page-1)) + i + 1 }}`

 and add in a bootstrap pager to navigate between pages